dw-archive/theme-nyancat/README.md

 ```

 ### Theme stylesheet
-At last, look at `nyancat.css` still named as follow the *id* option.
-Here a few extracts :
+At last, look at `nyancat.css`, which name is the same as in the *id* option.
+Here is an excerpt :

 ```css
 body.chart {